• Source:JND

 Owing to the protest and the violent clashes, the four-day annual Ladakh festival has also been cancelled.
 Lieutenant Governor Kavinder Gupta was scheduled to attend the closing ceremony of the festival today.
 The administration appealed to the public for cooperation and understanding, and expressed gratitude for the overwhelming support and participation in the festival.

 "The administration of the Union Territory of Ladakh has announced cancellation of the last day and closing ceremony of the ongoing Ladakh Festival due to unavoidable circumstances.
-The administration deeply regrets the inconvenience caused to all stakeholders including local artists, cultural troupes, tourists, and the people of Ladakh who were eagerly looking forward to the event," the Department of Information and Public Relations said in a statement.
+The administration deeply regrets the inconvenience caused to all stakeholders, including local artists, cultural troupes, tourists, and the people of Ladakh, who were eagerly looking forward to the event," the Department of Information and Public Relations said in a statement.